 The Buchans Base Metal Project is located in central Newfoundland and covers the former producing Buchans Mine and includes the Company’s undeveloped Lundberg deposit.
 The Buchans base metal project comprises four advanced base metal properties in the Buchans area of central Newfoundland that contain numerous exploration prospects.

 - the 100% owned Buchans property, which contains the Lundberg deposit;

 - the 100% owned Tulks North property, which contains the Daniels Pond deposit;

 - the 100% owned Bobbys Pond property, which contains the Bobbys Pond deposit; and,

 - a 49% joint venture interest in the Tulks Hill property, which contains the Tulks Hill deposit.

 The Lundberg Report is intended to be read as a whole document, and sections should not be read or relied upon out of context.
 The technical information in the Lundberg Report is subject to the assumptions and qualifications contained in the Lundberg Report.
-For readers to understand the technical information on Lundberg in this document, they should read the Lundberg Report (2013) filed under Minco’s profile on www.sedar.com in its entirety, including all qualifications, assumptions and exclusions that relate to the technical information set out in this document.
+For readers to understand the technical information on Lundberg in this document, they should read the Lundberg Report (2019) filed under the Company’s profile on www.sedar.com in its entirety, including all qualifications, assumptions and exclusions that relate to the technical information set out in this document.

 The Lundberg copper-zinc-lead-silver-(gold-barite) deposit is at the core of Buchans base metal project in the Buchans camp.